fernandoe/-elasticsearch-active/README.md

-# elasticsearch-active
+# fe-openedx-alerts

-A simple python library to verify if the elasticsearch service is active
+A command line tool that send alerts if any Open edX service failasticsearch service is active